folke/trouble.nvim/README.md

-    indent_lines = true, -- add an indent guide below the fold icons auto_open = false, -- automatically open the list when you have diagnostics auto_close = false, -- automatically close the list when you have no diagnostics auto_preview = true, -- automatically preview the location of the diagnostic. <esc> to close preview and go back auto_fold = false, -- automatically fold a file trouble list at creation signs = {
+    indent_lines = true, -- add an indent guide below the fold icons auto_open = false, -- automatically open the list when you have diagnostics auto_close = false, -- automatically close the list when you have no diagnostics auto_preview = true, -- automatyically preview the location of the diagnostic. <esc> to close preview and go back to last window auto_fold = false, -- automatically fold a file trouble list at creation signs = {
         -- icons / text used for a diagnostic error = "",
         warning = "",
         hint = "",
-        information = ""
+        information = "",
+        other = "﫠"
     },
     use_lsp_diagnostic_signs = false -- enabling this will use the signs defined in your lsp client }